awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 Secrets Manager enables you to replace hardcoded credentials in your code, including passwords, with an API call to Secrets Manager to retrieve the secret programmatically\.
 This helps ensure the secret can't be compromised by someone examining your code, because the secret no longer exists in the code\.
 Also, you can configure Secrets Manager to automatically rotate the secret for you according to a specified schedule\.
 This enables you to replace long\-term secrets with short\-term ones, significantly reducing the risk of compromise\.

-## Getting started with Secrets Manager<a name="intro-getting-started"></a>

-For a list of terms and concepts you need to understand to make full use of Secrets Manager, see [Key terms and concepts for AWS Secrets Manager](getting-started.md#terms-concepts)\.
+For a list of terms and concepts you need to understand to make full use of Secrets Manager, see [Getting started with AWS Secrets Manager](getting-started.md)\.

-Typical users of Secrets Manager have one or more of the following roles:
-+ Secrets Manager administrator – Administers the Secrets Manager service\.
-Grants permissions to individuals who can then perform the other roles listed here\.
-+ Database or service administrator – Administers the database or service with secrets stored in Secrets Manager\.
-Determines and configures the rotation and expiration settings for their secrets\.
-+ Application developer – Creates the application, and then configures the application to request the appropriate credentials from Secrets Manager\.

 ## Basic Secrets Manager scenario<a name="intro-basic-scenario"></a>